+- Planting calendar

 - January setup and training

 - Feb Community recruitment

 - March Nursery setup

-- April-June Seedlings raising and farmer mobilization
+- o April-June Seedlings raising and farmer mobilization

 - July-Aug Tree distribution

 - Sept-December Post distribution

-Structure of decentralized nursery model
+- Structure of decentralized nursery model

-- Entrepreneur sourcing - Process stars with community leaders who recommend farmers that have the time and experience to oversee the nursery - Then testing is done by 1AF to determine the qualifications and experience to determine which one to select - o 1AF Field Manager checks for resources (land size, time available, access to water, etc.), then rates the respondents.
-Selects the top 1 and keeps the other in reserve. - Access to assistance in case extra help is needed (because one nursery manager is not enough to maintain a nursery producing ~10k seedlings annually) - Chain of command (currently, although this will change over time as layers need to be added as the program expands) - Deputy Country Director - o Zena - o Impact ventures specialist - Field Managers (manages pods) - Field assistants (seasonal) - Nursery managers - Entrepreneur compensation - Start them off with an advance to set up the nursery (capital investment) - At mid of season, if the germination rate is at least 50%, then farmers get an advance / early payment (will move this to 60-70%) - Pay them on a per seedling raised at the time of distribution.
+- Entrepreneur sourcing

+- Process stars with community leaders who recommends farmers that have the time and experience to oversee the nursery

+- Then testing is done by 1AF to determine the qualifications and experience to determine which one to select

+- 1AF Field Manager checks for resources (land size, time available, access to water, etc.), then rates the respondents.
+Selects the top 1 and keeps the other in reserve.

+- Access to assistance in case extra help is needed (because one nursery manager is not enough to maintain a nursery producing ~10k seedlings annually)

+- Chain of command (currently, although this will change over time as layers need to be added as the program expands)

+- Deputy Country Director

+- Zena

+- Impact ventures specialist

+- Field Managers (manages pods)

+- Field assistants (seasonal)

+- Nursery managers

+- Entrepreneur compensation

+- Start them off with an advance to setup the nursery (capital investment)

+- At mid of season, if germination rate is at least 50%, then farmers get an advance / early payment (will move this to 60-70%)

+- Pay them on a per seedling raised at the time of distribution.
 At the end of the day they are paid for every seedling successfully raised.
-If the farmer got the germination advance, then it is deducted from the final payment. - Entrepreneurs make more money and also get satisfaction for being such a valuable contributor to the community. - 1AF subsidies - o Certain seedlings are provided for free to all farmers.
-Not restricted to 1AF core program farmers. - 2022 13 free Abizia Lebeck seedlings for any farmers.
-No special treatment for 1AF farmers currently. - 2023 goal is to provide 20-25 free seedlings (Abizia Lebeck) - For farmers that want additional seedlings at 100 nira each (vs 15 nira 1AF paid to nursery manager).
-For comparison, the market price is 100 nira. - o Economic seedlings can be purchased separately - Bought from a supplier as seedlings, not grown by 1AF nurseries - Cashews bought by 1AF at 300 vs. sold at 350 nira - Oranges bought at 400 sold at 500 nira
+IF the farmer got the germination advance, then it is deducted from the final payment. - Entrepreneurs make more money and also get satisfaction for being such a valuable contributor to the community.